JoeyBernhardt/NumericalEcology/Chap-9-presentation.md

 ## Plotting envfit output

-- The arrow points to the direction of most rapid change in the the environmental variable.
-Often this is called the direction of the gradient.
+- The arrow points to the direction of most rapid change in the env. variable (this is called the direction of the gradient)
 - The length of the arrow is proportional to the correlation between ordination and environmental variable.
 Often this is called the strength of the gradient.